florida power of attorney florida power of attorney

 What are the key requirements for a valid POA in Florida?

-For a Florida POA to be valid, it must be a clearly written document with the principal’s signature.
+For a Florida POA to be valid, it must be a written document with the principal’s signature.
 This signature must occur in the presence of two witnesses and a notary, as outlined in Florida Statutes section 709.2102.
 The document must specify the powers granted to the agent to ensure clarity and enforceability.

 How does a Durable Power of Attorney differ from a Limited Power of Attorney in Florida?